 - Prevent pollution

 More public sensitization is necessary to educate various communities on the importance of using biofuels as opposed to toxic pollutants.
-Environmental conservation is a global issue as climate change and global warming are the wakening call!
+Environmental conservation is a global issue like climate change, and global warming is the wakening call!